Eefjeroelfsema/Project_january/report.md

 ## Technical design

 My website has 2 main pages: the homepage and the explanation page.
-In my homepage there are the visualizations.
+In my homepage are the visualizations.
 There are four visualizations on my website: a map, multiple linechart, piechart and a barchart.
-For every visualization I made a new javascript (which I will explain below).
+For every visualization I made a new javascript.
 In my explanation page there is only text.
 I will explain my javascripts and visualizations below:

 ### map.js: